timseverien/webcommunicators/README.md

 # @timseverien/webcommunicators

-A list of people who communicate about web and web development.
+A crowd-sourced list of people who communicate about web and web development.

 ## Usage